 7.2.2 Requirements for Platooning

-[CPR.P-001] The 3GPP system shall be able to support up to 5 UEs for a group of UEs supporting V2X application
+[CPR.P-001] The 3GPP system shall be able to support up to 5 UEs for a group of UEs supporting V2X application, within maximum communication range, with driver control or limited automated driving.

+Notes: The amount of UEs doesn’t necessarily depend on the automisation level, even for driver controlled or limited automated driving the amount may be larger than 5 UEs.

-[CPR.P-002] For Vehicle Platooning, the 3GPP system shall be able to support reliable V2V communications between a specific UE supporting V2X applications and up to 19 other UEs supporting V2X applications
+[CPR.P-002] The 3GPP system shall be able to support a group of up to 20 UEs supporting V2X applications, within maximum communication range, with fully automated driving.

+Notes: for truck platooning, the number of UEs in a platoon will be smaller, because only limited numbers of vehicles due to communication range, the length of truck, inter-truck distance, etc.

-[CPR.P-003] The 3GPP system shall support relative longitudinal position accuracy of less than 0.5 m for UEs supporting V2X application for platooning in proximity.
+[CPR.P-002] For Vehicle Platooning, the 3GPP system shall be able to support reliable V2V communications between a specific UE supporting V2X applications and up to 19 other UEs supporting V2X applications.[CPR.P-003] The 3GPP system shall support relative longitudinal position accuracy of less than 0.5 m for UEs supporting V2X application for platooning in proximity.